 In 2011, the Centers for Medicare and Medicaid Services’ (CMS) EHR Incentive Program began, which allows dermatologists to collect up to $44,000 in incentives over five years under Medicare, or up to $63,750 over six years under Medicaid.
 Authorized under the American Recovery and Reinvestment Act (ARRA) of 2009, the EHR incentive program is designed to stimulate interest in the adoption of EHRs.

-Dermatologists need to meet several requirements to be eligible for the incentive funds, including using a certified EHR system and become a meaningful user, which is explained below.
-Starting in 2015, dermatologists and other physicians who do not participate in adopting certified EHR systems and becoming meaningful users of this technology will risk receiving reduced Medicare payments.
-View the payment schedule for participation in the Medicare EHR Incentive Program here.
+Dermatologists need to meet several requirements to be eligible for the incentive funds, including using a certified EHR system and becoming a meaningful user, which is explained below.
+Starting in 2015, dermatologists and other physicians who do not participate in adopting certified EHR systems and become meaningful users of this technology will risk receiving reduced Medicare payments.
+View the payment schedule for participation in the Medicare EHR Incentive Program.

 The penalty for not participating in the EHR Incentive Program begins in 2015.
 The penalty begins at 1 percent in 2015 and increases to 2 percent in 2016, 3 percent in 2017 and can go up to as much as 5 percent of your total Medicare Part B allowed charges.
 You must participate in the program two years preceding the penalty year.
 The following options are available to avoid the penalty in 2015:

 Future penalty years will require the following participation schedule.

 Additionally, exemptions are available for physicians who lack availability of Internet access, are newly practicing physicians, face unforeseen circumstances (e.g., natural disaster), or have little interaction with patients (e.g., dermatopathologists).
 Learn how to apply for these exemptions.

 CMS defines eligible providers (EP) for the Medicare EHR Incentive Program as the following:

 - A provider who is a doctor of medicine or osteopathy.